ellipsephp/dispatcher/README.md

 // Get a dispatcher factory.
 $factory = new DispatcherFactory;

-// Please note the request handler comes before the middleware because middleware are optional.
+// Use the factory to create a new Dispatcher
 $dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware]);

-// Here the request goes through SomeMiddleware and SomeRequestHandler.
-$dispatcher->handle($request);

-// Here a RequestHandlerTypeException is thrown.
+// The request handler can be any value but a RequestHandlerTypeException is thrown when it
+// is not an implementation of RequestHandlerInterface.
 $dispatcher = $factory('some_request_handler', [new SomeMiddleware]);
 ```

-So what's the point you may ask.
+So what's the point of all this you may ask.

 The point of `DispatcherFactory` is to be decorated by other factories resolving the given values as Psr-15 middleware/request handler before delegating the dispatcher creation to the decorated `DispatcherFactoryInterface` until it hits the original `DispatcherFactory`.
-It is a starting point for such factory decorators (also called resolvers) which ensure the `Dispatcher` creation fails when the request handler is not resolved as a Psr-15 instance by any decorators.
+It is a starting point for such factory decorators (also called resolvers) which ensure the `Dispatcher` creation fails when the request handler is not resolved as a Psr-15 request handler by any decorators.

-It is recommended for factory decorators to implement `Ellipse\DispatcherFactoryInterface` so they can also be decorated by other decorators.

-Also don't forget implementations of `Iterator` can be used as middleware list so it is easy to wrap the given list inside an iterator resolving them on the fly.
+Also don't forget implementations of `Traversable` can be used as middleware list so it is easy to wrap the given list inside an iterator resolving them on the fly.

 Here is an example of callable resolving using the `Ellipse\Dispatcher\CallableResolver` class from the [ellipse/dispatcher-callable](https://github.com/ellipsephp/dispatcher-callable) package: